Cypress Forest Public Utility District (PUD) issues: flooding, Raveneaux, parks

 Based on the amount of material that must be excavated, then there are calculations including the number of dump truck trips required, the number of years to complete the project based on 5 or 7 days/week of excavation, the number of minutes between trucks entering or leaving the site, and similar calculations.
 The numbers with green background in the results tables are assumptions made for the calculations, including dump truck size, the number of trucks in the fleet that is used, the time to load a truck, the drive time for one truck round trip including unloading, and the number of hours per day allowed for truck use.

 Running all these trucks on public roads will clearly be a major headache.
 The County has mentioned the possibility of using conveyor belts to move material from the excavation site to railroad cars.
-However, this is speculative, and probably requires construction of a railroad siding somewhere.
+However, this is speculative, and requires construction of a railroad siding somewhere that is long enough to handle enough rail cars to wait for trains that can be scheduled between existing train runs.
 Unless the County could provide an ironclad guarantee that this approach would be taken, we have to consider the worst case: trucks on public roads, mainly Cypresswood or Champion Forest Drive.
 The County might find it difficult to get involved in upfront guarantees on property usage.

 The HCFCD original proposal (“County Plan 1”)